t-mart/aqueue/README.md

 additional items), and _then_ stop.
 Put another way, the choice is between responsiveness and resource consistency.

-#### Setting the look of the panels

-Currently, only support for configuring the "Overall Progress" panel is supported.
-By default, the panel is very simple.
-If you want to customize it, provide an iterable of `rich.progress.ProgressColumn` objects to the `overall_progress_columns` argument.
-See
-<https://rich.readthedocs.io/en/stable/progress.html> for more information.
-(Note that rich provides
-all the nice terminal visualizations for aqueue!)

-### Updating the display

-As mentioned, each `process` method gets called with an `aqueue.Display` object.
-The display has two
-properties:

-- `worker`, which lets you update the description of the worker who's currently processing this item. `display.worker.description` is the getter/setter for that.
-- `overall`, which lets you access things in "Overall Progress" terminal panel.
-  `display.overall.completed` is a getter/setter for the number of completed things, `display.overall.total` for the total number of things (or None), and `display.overall.total_f` for the total number of things or 0.

-These panels are just an informational display for humans.
-They don't know about the queue churning through items of work.
-Therefore, you must decide what things you want to keep track of, and often, you won't be able to determine the complete number of things at the beginning.
-You'll need to do some intermediate processing and increment it slowly as more work is discovered.
-For example, if you want to keep track of images found and downloaded, you often won't be able to do that until you are searching deeper into the website.

 ### Sharing state

 Often, its beneficial to share state between the items.
 Using the website scrape example again, you